 The specialist activities in building intelligence were further reinforced by the acquisition of Numan & Kant.
-Implementing intelligent building automation is increasingly part of conversion and modification projects, and can be realised throughout the Netherlands thanks to the national coverage of Unica Building Intelligence.
+Implementing intelligent building automation is increasingly part of conversion and modification projects and can be realised throughout the Netherlands thanks to the national coverage of Unica Building Intelligence.
 Some interesting assignments in this domain were allocated in 2020, such as the building automation for the large-scale renovation of the towers housing the wards at the Amsterdam University Medical Centre, and the new system set-up of the central control room of Delft University of Technology.

-One final area in which Unica can offer a lot of added value is that of energy issues.
-Unica has observed, across its services, that customers are struggling to put their climate objectives into practice.
-Unica is in a position to help its customers here with its Energy Solutions cluster.
+One final field in which Unica offers significant added value is in that of energy issues.
+Unica has observed, across its services, that customers struggle to put their climate objectives into practice.
+Unica is in a position to assist its customers here with its Energy Solutions cluster.
 At segment level, for example, European and Dutch wind energy has been purchased for 4,000 schools.
 Hundreds of customers have also been provided with audits and detailed advisory reports for mandatory energy measures.
 One last example in which the energy solution expertise at Unica is clearly visible is in the group's supervision of the Netherlands Federation of University Medical Centres (NFU).
-The NFU represents the eight UMCs that work together in the Netherlands, and under the direction of Unica company Hellemans Consultancy is working through workshops on energy transition plans that all UMCs can follow in a joint trajectory.
+The NFU represents the eight UMCs that work together in the Netherlands and, with the guidance of Unica company Hellemans Consultancy, is working through workshops covering energy transition plans that all UMCs can follow in a joint trajectory.

-As technical service provider operating across the Netherlands, Unica is also increasingly awarded cross-region assignments.
+As a technical service provider operating across the Netherlands, Unica is also increasingly awarded cross-region assignments.
 The most striking example of this in 2020 was the award of three lots from the Central Government Real Estate Agency (Rijksvastgoedbedrijf).
 Unica will maintain the electrical and air-conditioning systems in 62 government buildings over three regions.
 Unica has acquired several national assignments in recent years.
 Both the commercial and operational approaches to these assignments are now fully coordinated from individual offices.

 Obviously, providing existing customers with the best possible service is a priority in Unica's (commercial) strategy.
 This is primarily implemented within a single business cluster, but Unica can also offer customers added value with combined services from multiple clusters.
 A company-wide commercial programme has been set up to strengthen this position.
-In order to measure the overall experience and satisfaction with Unica, a uniform customer satisfaction survey will also be conducted from the spring of 2021.
-Experiences with the services provided by all clusters will therefore be assessed in the same way.
-This annual uniform survey will supplement existing methods used to gain insight into customer experiences, namely periodic customer arenas, combined with short satisfaction measurements after each customer visit.
+To measure the overall experiences and satisfaction with Unica, a uniform customer satisfaction survey will be conducted from the spring of 2021.
+Experiences with the services provided by all clusters will therefore be assessed using a standardized approach.
+This annual uniform survey will supplement existing methods used to gain insight into customer experiences, such as periodic customer arenas, combined with short satisfaction measurements following each on-site visit.